 She has led the claims and noticing aspects of several large restructuring cases including American Restaurant Group, National Equipment Services, Ultimate Electronics, Oneida Ltd., and Delphi Corporation.

 Sheryl graduated from UCLA with a Bachelor's degree in Economics.

-Kevin has extensive knowledge and experience working with the following pharmaceutical products: Vioxx; Acetaminophen; Avandia; Darvocet; Chantix; Fosamax; and Granuflo.
-He has overseen the successful completion of settlement awards and lien resolution for over 1,100 clients.
-Additionally, he was responsible for the settlement of over 100 claims that averaged $88,000 per claim.
+Kevin has extensive knowledge and experience working with Mass Tort claims involving pharmaceutical products, medical devices and toxic tort exposure.
+He has overseen the successful completion of settlement awards and lien resolution for over several thousand claimants.
 Kevin created a scoring matrix and evaluated claims within scoring rules and guidelines.
 Kevin has brought this experience to KCC, where oversees the execution of client requests and projects.

 Prior to joining KCC, Kevin worked for a claims administrator and practiced law at Seeger Weiss LLP.
-Kevin received his J.D. from the University of Dayton School of Law in 1995 and B.A. from Roanoke College in 1992.
+Kevin received his Juris Doctor from the University of Dayton School of Law and Bachelor of Arts in Criminal Justice from Roanoke College.
 He is admitted to practice law in Rhode Island and New Jersey.

 As Senior Manager of Client Services for Class Action Services, Joni navigates the settlement administration process to ensure it is completed in compliance of the settlement agreement.
 As a former Case Coordinator, Joni contributed to the development of several key internal systems that support KCC’s high-quality, cost-effective noticing and settlement administration process.

 As the lead team member for the Apple iPod nano engagement, Joni assisted with the development of a customized notice, which improved class member communications.